NVlabs/FPSci/docs/developermode.md

 As mentioned above, all that needs to be done to enabled developer mode is modifying the `developerMode` field in [`startupconfig.Any`](../data-files/startupconfig.Any) to `True`, then running the application to enter developer mode.

 ## Player Position Initialization
-Once in developer mode the initial player position can be set by pressing `Esc` or `Tab` to enter the pause menu (pointer mode) then clicking the `Set Start Pos` button while positioned/aiming in your desired initial location/direction.
+Once in developer mode the initial player position can be set by pressing the menu key (see `openMenu` [keymap](keymap.md)) to enter the pause menu (pointer mode) then clicking the `Set Start Pos` button while positioned/aiming in your desired initial location/direction.